Yandex Cloud

 You can now use Delta Lake in your Yandex Data Processing cluster.

-If the above Spark properties are provided at the cluster level, you can use Spark Thrift Server to work with Delta Lake tables.
+If you set the above Spark properties at the cluster level, you can use Spark Thrift Server to work with Delta Lake tables.

-The use case was tested on a Yandex Data Processing cluster version 2.0 with access to the Maven Central repository.
+This use case was tested on a Yandex Data Processing cluster of version 2.0 with access to the Maven Central repository.

 1. Use SSH to connect to the Yandex Data Processing cluster's master host.